Peripli/service-manager/docs/usage/walkthrough.md

 - Service Broker Proxy for Kubernetes running on [minikube](https://github.com/kubernetes/minikube)
 - Service Broker Proxy for CloudFoundry running on [cfdev](https://github.com/cloudfoundry-incubator/cfdev)

-However, everything should work the same regardless of where you set up the components, provided that there is visibility from the `service broker proxies` to the `service manager` and from the `service manager` to the `service broker`.
+However, everything should work the same regardless of where you set up the components, provided that there is visibility from the `service broker proxies` to the `service manager` and from the `service manager` to the `service brokers`.

 ## Step 1 - Installing the Service Broker